Former peanut company CEO sentenced to 28 years for salmonella outbreak

 Before the judge issued the sentences, Stewart Parnell said; “This has been a seven-year nightmare for me and my family.
 I‘m truly, truly sorry for what’s happened.”

-“My mother died a painful death from salmonella, and the look of horror on her face as she died shall always haunt me,” he said.
+“My mother died a painful death from salmonella, and the look of horror on her face as she died shall always haunt me,” Almer said during the hearing on Monday in Albany, Georgia.

 “I just hope they ship you all to jail,” Almer said.